 In the September members’ newsletter of the Reusable Packaging Association, President and CEO Tim Debus explains how reusable packaging supports all four enablers.
 Debus notes that “reusable packaging is perfectly suited to thrive in the circular economy,” and analyzes how reusable packaging embodies the four enablers.

-The RPC connection
+The RPC and circular economies connection

 Reusable plastic containers (RPCs) are a perfect example of a type of reusable packaging that brings all four enablers together in harmony.

 RPCs’ business models are founded on the idea of a closed supply chain that maximizes the reuse of plastic containers, incorporates eco-aware cleaning processes, and strategically maximizes supply chain efficiencies.
 These processes ensure every RPC will be reused as often as possible, and, when it’s no longer viable for supply chain use, will be reclaimed as a renewed resource.

 The design of RPCs is inherently circular.
 Made from recycled plastic that is continuously recyclable, RPCs’ sturdy construction ensures their longevity.
 Their durability and strength also ensures maximum protection for the products shipped in RPCs, a key factor in reducing waste from damaged product.
 Their design also maximizes supply chain efficiency by allowing users to optimize cube utilization and reduce freight.